tachiyomiorg/website/website/src/docs/guides/troubleshooting/diagnosis.md

 **Workarounds that can the lower chance of an issue happening again:**
 - Don't use downloads with the source.
-- Have less manga in your library from the source.
+- Have less series in your library from the source.

 ::: warning
 The above are imprecise and fuzzy rules because each site has its non-public limits and triggers.